marcblank/marcblank.github.io/docs/CVE.md

 ## **Summary**

- Constants have the same value throughout a sequence (in their scope) and do not change during sequence execution (or more precisely are not changed *because* of sequence execution).
-A human can change them, and that change takes effect immediately, but the sequence itself does not change them.
-Variables, on the other hand, are created and changed by sequence execution, without human intervention.
-However, you can always manually change the values of both Variables and Constants during execution, just as you can reorder instructions and do other dastardly things to yout sequence (with great power comes great responsibility).  *Just remember that manual changes can have side effects that might be unexpected!*
+ **Constants** have the same value throughout a sequence (in their scope) and do not change during sequence execution (or more precisely are not changed *because* of sequence execution).
+A human can change them, and that change takes effect immediately, but the sequence itself does not change them.  **Variables**, on the other hand, are created and changed by sequence execution, without human intervention.
+However, you can always manually change the values of both **Variables** and **Constants** during execution, just as you can reorder instructions and do other dastardly things to yout sequence (with great power comes great responsibility).  *Just remember that manual changes can have side effects that might be unexpected!*

 ## **Appendix: Functions and Operators in Expressions**